My name is Tom Sawford and I live in Winchester, Hampshire, England.

 Sir Patrick Michael Leigh Fermor DSO OBE lived a full life, and had experiences that few others will likely ever have again.
-He lived a pretty full life before the second world war, even living with a Romanian princess who was older than he, and during that war he applied his skills to fighting behind German lines, and was unique in achieving the capture, with “Billy” Moss, of the German Garrison Commander of Crete, Major General Kreipe.
+He’d done much even before the second world war, even living with a Romanian princess who was older than he, and during that war he applied his skills to fighting behind German lines, and achieved the capture, with “Billy” Moss, of the German Garrison Commander of Crete, Major General Kreipe.
 After the war he travelled, wrote, married, developed long-lasting friendships, probably had numerous affairs, and built a house in Greece.

 The purpose of my blog is to bring the life and work of Paddy, and his many friends and colleagues, to the attention of a wider audience, and to create an archive of on-line material that can be used for research and enjoyment.
 He and his friends deserve to be recognised and remembered in a world that changed much during their lives, but would be the poorer without them.

 or join me on Facebook.

 Please visit my other blog on the subject of Byzantium; it too is full of interesting articles and photographs of beautiful Byzantine things.

 Some words about use of the comment facility on this blog: